The Best Day Trips From Playa Flamingo

 Keep in mind that getting to this beach requires a bit of effort.
 You can park on the street in Brasilito town for free or pay around $3-5 USD for closer parking.
 Once you make it to the shore, it’s a half mile walk south to reach the entrance of Playa Conchal.
 Alternatively, you can stay at the W Costa Rica Reserva Conchal, or The Westin Reserva Conchal, for an all-inclusive experience that has private access to Playa Conchal.

 On weekends, it’s best to arrive early to avoid the crowds in the main tourist area.
 You can find a shady spot or rent a canopy tent and chairs from a local beach vendor for around $20-40 USD (depending on your negotiation skills).
 We recommend bringing your own cooler, sunshade, and chairs to save money.
 Conchal stretches for a few miles along the coast, so there’s plenty of space to explore and relax.
 This is our favorite can koozie that keeps out beers frost cold all day.
+Jet ski’s are also a fun way to explore the pristine coastline.

 The best day trips from Playa Flamingo - Playa Conchal